MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-hosted.md

 |Hosted machine group|Every hosted RPA capacity committed to a hosted machine group guarantees the availability of a bot during auto-scaling (= committed bot).
 This ensures that the necessary resources will always be available for processing your flows.|Manual commitment on hosted machine group.|

 > [!NOTE]
-> - A committed capacity to an hosted machine group is still part of the common pool available to all hosted machine group
+> - A committed capacity to an hosted machine group is still part of the common pool available to all hosted machine group.
-> - The hosted machine group with the committment just has the priority of usage over all concurrent hosted machine groups
+> - The hosted machine group with the committment just has the priority of usage over all concurrent hosted machine groups.

 <br/>